ktb55/reproducible_research/README.md

 # Course Project 1

 This repository contains both an R Markdown document and the knitted HTML doc.
+I have also included a knitted PDF output for easier viewing.

 They both aim to answer the following questions provided: